throwingbits/Vadapav/README.md

 </div><br>

 ## Getting started
-Take a look at the example Console application which is part of the project solution.
+Take a look at the example Console application which is part of the project solution or head over to the [wiki](https://github.com/throwingbits/Vadapav/wiki).

 ## License